I love the written word. Always have.

 When I was six, I pulled apart a hardcover book to see how it was made.
 My favorite field trip was a printing plant.
 The first grown-up book I labored through was The Hunchback of Notre Dame.
 I stared at its thickness, wondering "Can one person have that much to say?!"

 I love creative writing as well.
 I'm not one of those business writers who keeps The Harvard Business Review on my nightstand.
-There you'll find Steinbeck, Fennimore Cooper, hard-boiled Spenser novels by Robert B. Parker, and fun reads like 50 Years of James Bond.
+Instead, there you'll find Steinbeck, Fennimore Cooper, hard-boiled Spenser novels by Robert B. Parker, and fun reads like 50 Years of James Bond.
 And in my portfolio, you'll find such un-businesslike writing as Men's Style & Etiquette: The How-To Guide, and "Something Real Fine," an historic short story.

 No I don't, as literary sourpuss Dorothy Parker described it, "Hate writing, but I love having written."
 I love to write.